Darkroom Supplies - FPP C-41 Development Kit (1 Liter - Powder)

 Develop Color Negatives (C-41) at home!

-The kit claims you can process 8 rolls of film but FPP Guy Mark Dalzell has s-t-r-e-t-c-h-e-d this kit to develop 20+ rolls!!!
+How many rolls can I develop from my kit?
+The kit claims you can process 12-15rolls of film but FPP Guy Mark Dalzell has s-t-r-e-t-c-h-e-d this kit to develop 20+ rolls!!!

 Can I PUSH my color film?